americanbible/biblesearch-api-js/README.md

 This plugin is compatible with the new cordova plugin package management initiative (http://shazronatadobe.wordpress.com/2012/11/07/cordova-plugins-put-them-in-your-own-repo-2/).
 If you have pluginstall (https://github.com/alunny/pluginstall) then install the plugin via that tool.
 If you don't then follow these steps.

-1 Move the ABSBiblesearch.js file into your project.
+* Move the ABSBiblesearch.js file into your project.
 You can keep this wherever you typically store your plugin js files.
-2 Add a script reference to the js file
+* Add a script reference to the js file
-3 Add two hosts to your External Hosts white list to allow communication with the api. a *.bibles.org b	*.cloudfront.net
+* Add two hosts to your External Hosts white list to allow communication with the api.
+ * *.bibles.org
+ *	*.cloudfront.net
-4 Get an API key.
+* Get an API key.
 The key is free.  http://bibles.org/pages/api/signup

 Unlike most plugins there is no native code, so you don't have to add this plugin to the phonegap plugin list or move code around.